pbdger/telegraf-speedport/README.md

 ### Docker-Image

-An out of the box image can be found on https://hub.docker.com/repository/docker/pbdger/telegraf-speedport/general
+An out-of-the-box image can be found on https://hub.docker.com/repository/docker/pbdger/telegraf-speedport/general

 ### Simple dashboard example